Mudmog/Archipelagoons/README.md

 # archipelagoons
-A digital strategy board game about sea critters battling in fleets.
+A strategy game about sea critters and war.